Did you know body mods have always been in style, from the Ancient Egyptians to the age of Industrial ear piercings! Those mummy’s sure had style.

 Looking for some piercing fun facts about the industrial ear piercing, or piercings throughout time?
 We live to serve.
 Here are some interesting tidbits about alternative, and scandalous piercings throughout history!

 - Romans were all about piercings, but it wasn’t to look pretty!
 Instead, ancient Romans got piercings to symbolize their dedication to the Roman Empire.
 They would do this by piercing their nipples and genitals.
 They believed the practice of piercing the penis and then tying a rope around the piercing to pull the penis aside would prevent deathly injuries during combat.
 Ouch!
 That’s one way to do it!

 - During the times of Maya tribes, tongue piercings were very popular.
 The Maya believed that piercing their tongues would bring them closer to their many gods.
 They also used this piercing to scare off their enemies and appear more fearsome.

 - The Dark Age brought a dark time for piercings, which were then banned.
 However, with the rise of the pomp Renaissance period, piercing was brought back into style.
 This practice then exploded for royals, sailors, Christians, and Europe’s wealthiest.
 During the Victorian age, genital piercings took off.
-In fact, did you know that Prince Albert pierced his penis in order to wear some skin-tight pants and now have his penis in the way?
+In fact, did you know that Prince Albert pierced his penis in order to wear some skin-tight pants and now has his penis in the way?
 The piercing was promptly named after the prince.
 Hey, at least he left a legacy!